khudgins/documentation/console/users/example_roles.rst

 Example Roles
 -------------

-The following four roles are examples you can implement in your enStratus account.
-The Admin role is created in every enStratus account by default.
+The following four roles are examples you can implement in your Enstratius account.
+The Admin role is created in every Enstratius account by default.
 You can customize these roles or create your own.

 **Admin** - Has full access over the entire system.